scandum/twinsort/README.md

 of 2 elements.
 The twin swap routine also contains a reverse order run detector, so 6 5 4 3 2 1 is sorted into 1 2 3 4 5 6 rather than 5 6 3 4 1 2.

-The swap and the run detection are carried out simultaneously, and the reverse run detector has very little overhead.
+The swap and the run detection are carried out simultaneously, subsequently the reverse run detector has very little overhead.

 Tail sort
 ---------
-The tail sort is a bottom-up merge sort which uses at most n / 2 swap memory.
+The tail_sort function is a bottom-up merge sort which uses at most n / 2 swap memory.

 It merges by copying the right block to swap memory and merging the tails of each block.
-The tail merge routine also contains a forward run detector which has very little overhead.
+The tail merge routine also contains a forward run detector whith minimal overhead.

-The routine skips unnecessary merge operations and avoids wasteful boundary checks.
+The routine skips unnecessary merge operations and boundary checks.

 Performance
 -----------
-Tailsort is slightly faster than [Timsort](https://github.com/timsort/cpp-TimSort), most notably on random data.
+Overall tailsort is slightly faster than [Timsort](https://github.com/timsort/cpp-TimSort), most notably on random data.

 Big O
 -----